EricTerrell/EBTCompass/README.md

 * Display compass heading, current GPS coordinates, altitude, direction, and speed
 * Go to a specific point using Google Maps
 * Go along a given heading (e.g. North).
-Your device will vibrate to course correct
+Your device will speak or vibrate to help you course-correct.
+Ideal for archaeological surveys!
 * Share location
 * Customize update frequency of magnetometer, gyroscope, and GPS updates
 * Display sensor accuracy (magnetometer & gyroscope)